arrowLeftBack

 As the Brisbane 2032 Olympic and Paralympic Games approach, you might hear the term ‘PVR’ mentioned in the media or in stories that talk about exciting infrastructure projects for the Games.

-The purpose of a PVR is to check that new and upgraded sporting venues identified for 2032 stack up in terms of benefits and costs.
-These reports, commissioned by the Department of State Development and Infrastructure, ensure investments into infrastructure are both fit-for-purpose for hosting Olympic and Paralympic sporting events in 2032, and provide an ongoing community legacy for future generations.
+The term ‘PVR’ is often interchangeable with ‘Business Case’ as the purpose is to check that new and upgraded sporting venues identified for the Games stack up in terms of benefits and costs.
+These reports ensure investments into infrastructure are both fit-for-purpose for hosting Games events in 2032, and provide an ongoing community legacy for future generations.

 These reports summarise the analysis undertaken and options explored so governments can make informed investment decisions before any purchasing or venue construction begins.